TheMatjaz/Hazelnet/README.md

 Hazelnet library: CAN FD bus encryption, authentication and freshness
 =====================================================================

-Hazelnet implements the Client and Server roles of the CAN Bus Security (CBS) protocol, which secures the CAN FD traffic providing encryption, authenticity and freshness of the messages.
+Hazelnet implements the Client and Server roles of the [CAN Bus Security (CBS) protocol](https://matjaz.it/cbs/), which secures the CAN FD traffic providing encryption, authenticity, and freshness of the messages.

 The user of the library must handle the physical transmission and reception